UPD tutorial 2024 - Nadja May Kramer - 3033426

 - Unsteady hands

-Knowing these keywords, I can now create a new layer on my trimsheet featuring red spray paint.
+- Little rebelKnowing these keywords, I can now create a new layer on my trimsheet featuring red spray paint.
 Given the nervous and inexperienced spray painter in my story, I'll reflect these characteristics in the paint layer by introducing a slightly blurred and uneven density.

 Fitting in with the environment

 Now, it's time to align our story with the environment's setting.
 There are a lot of questions to consider, and I recommend putting down your thoughts.
 These notes will serve as a helpful reference when working on your texture in Substance Painter.
 Let's begin by outlining the setting of the environment.
 Consider factors such as the year, weather conditions, gravity, and overall layout.
-Reflect on how these elements might impact the story you aim to convey.
+Reflect on how these elements might impact the story you aim to convey.In my case, I can delve deeper with some extra added specific questions.
+Is the paint wet or dry?
+How do the two materials look when layered on top of each other My personal responses to these questions are:

 - The setting of my environment is a stylized area for a Role-Playing Game set in a recent year with sunny weather.
 It's within walking distance from a city, surrounded by numerous trees, and features hills that create stunning waterfalls.
 While it maintains the same gravity as Earth, there are magical elements, such as floating rocks.- The paint is applied using a spray can by someone of a young age (10-14 years old) who lacks experience with graffiti.
 The paint is already dried, given the summer season, but it appears freshly painted.